dominique-mueller/angular-package-builder/README.md

 ## What it does

-These days, setting up build chains for frontend projects requires lots of knowledge and time.
+These days, setting up build chains for frontend projects requires lots of knowledge and quite some time.
 Especially when developing libraries for the **Angular ecosystem**, there is a fair amount of things to do in order to get an Angular library published just right.

 The **Angular Package Builder** is here to help.
 Once configured, this NodeJS-based command line tool will build your Angular library with a single command, allowing developers to focus on the important things - developing!

 Under the hood, **angular-package-builder** will:

 - inline (and compile) external resources (HTML, CSS, SASS)
 - compile TypeScript sources into JavaScript (ES2015, ES5)